 More Cat Breeds and Further Research

 If you like the Russian blue cat and want to learn more, check out the Cat Fanciers’ Association’s for Russian blue breeders near you so you can ask more questions and meet a Russian blues in person.
 You can also try to find a cat show in your area.
 Cat shows are great fun and a wonderful way to learn about many different cat breeds and talk to breeders and owners to learn more.
-If you like the Russian blue cat, you might also like these cat breeds:
+If you like the Russian blue cat, you might also be interested in these cat breeds: